jepler/wwvbpy/README.md

 work with historical data, the epoch is arbitrarily assumed to run from 1970 to 2069.)

+Other components include:
-wwvbdec contains a generator-based state machine for decoding wwvb timecodes (amplitude modulation only), and uwwvb contains a version of the code intended for use on constrained environments such as [CircuitPython](https://circuitpython.org).
+ * wwvbdec, a generator-based state machine for decoding wwvb timecodes (amplitude modulation only)
+ * uwwvb contains a version of the code intended for use on constrained environments such as [CircuitPython](https://circuitpython.org).
+ * wwvbtk visualizes the simulated WWVB signal in real-time using Tkinter

 # Development status